Esildor/esildor.github.io/_projects/RunLegends.md

 ## My Impact

-On Run Legends, I and the Lead Server Engineer play essential roles in architecting the project from an empty Unity project.
+On Run Legends, myself and the Lead Server Engineer play essential roles in architecting the project from an empty Unity project.
 This *"day one"* level of intimacy with the project has been a treat and trip!
 Together we design and implement the majority of systems by hand.
 Here are a few:

-- A purely ScriptableObject based content loading system, where designers can edit the game's configuration and content and deploy it to players using Unity's addressable system.
-Allow them to tweak gameplay on the fly!
+- A purely ScriptableObject based content loading system, where designers can edit the game's configuration and content and deploy it to players/server using Unity's addressable system.
+Allowing them to tweak gameplay on the fly!
 - Integrated authentication services, allowing players to login and sync their accounts with multiple services.
 (Google Play Games, GameCenter, etc.)
 - Created a real-time battle system that can run on the game server or locally on the client, all via a shared client/server library.
 This allows all the developers to share systems and code.